Reimbursement for In-Home Services.

 To conform to federal laws, health care provider-related assessments, fees, and taxes must be broad-based, uniform, and in compliance with hold harmless provisions.
 To be broad-based and uniform, they must be applied to all providers of the same class and be imposed at the same rate to each provider in that class.
 If a provider-related assessment, fee, or tax is not broad-based or uniform, these provisions may be waived if the assessment, fee, or tax is generally redistributive.
 The hold harmless provision, which requires that those paying the tax may not be guaranteed that their contributions will be repaid, may not be waived.
 Additionally, Medicaid payments for these services cannot exceed Medicare reimbursement levels.

 The financial information relates to revenue from in-home services clients from the period between July 1, 2022, and July 1, 2023.
 Specifically, the information to be collected is total client revenue for home care services, home health services, and hospice services paid by Medicaid, Medicare, private pay, commercial insurance, the Veteran's Administration, and all other payers.
-In-home services agencies and consumer-directed employers must submit the financial information by January 1, 2024.
+In-home services agencies must submit the financial information by January 1, 2024.

 Home Care Safety Net Assessment Work Group.